-MBIE's Employment Standards Policy team has scanned the international labour and human rights conventions to which New Zealand is a signatory and has not identified any inconsistencies.
+MBIE's Employment Standards Policy team done an expedited scan of the international labour and human rights conventions to which New Zealand is a signatory and has not identified any inconsistencies.
+This is consistent with the more detailed analysis done for the Matariki public holiday.